suzannepk/slurm_HPCC/README.md

 *Compute Node*

-The compute nodes are composed of a CPU made of seveal hardware cores that have several hardware threads each.
+The compute nodes are composed of a CPU made of several hardware cores that have a few hardware threads each.
 Most modern HPC nodes also have GPUs, but we will not focus on those yet.

 Below is a picture of the Frontier compute node.